svm-zhang/mhcflow/docs/step_by_step.md

 For instance, `Optitype` aligns trimmed reads against the HLA reference using `razerS3`.
 From my experience, direct alignment finds more reads and these reads tend to align better.
-However, `razerS3` is not quite memory-efficient, which in my opinion limits its utility, especially your computing platform is not unlimited.
+However, `razerS3` is not quite memory-efficient, which in my opinion limits its utility, especially when your computing platform is not unlimited.
 The approach that the original `polysolver` uses provides decent fishing result.

-### Realigner: realigning fished reads to HLA reference
+## Realigner: realigning fished reads to HLA reference

 Next the realigner module aligns the fished reads against the provided class I HLA reference sequence using `novoalign`, same as the original